-For the purposes of this Policy and procedures a child, young person, pupil, or student is referred to as a 'child' or a 'pupil' and they are normally under 18 years of age.
+For the purposes of this Policy and procedures a child, young person, pupil, or student is referred to as a 'child' or a 'pupil'.

 Wherever the term 'parent' is used this includes any person with parental authority over the child concerned e.g., carers, legal guardians etc.